of seven brand characteristics

 The video above shows the visualized keyword "Individuality".

-To play all elements, click on the button below the video, and turn sound on - each of the "7 Elements" videos is accompanied by an individually composed sound design.
+Turn sound on and watch - each of the "7 Elements" videos is accompanied by an individually composed sound design.

 7 Elemente: Short clips on brand identity

 instagram - commercials for products and brand identity